Neuroimaging: Indications

 Neuroradiology often follows a neurological examination in which a physician has found cause to more deeply investigate a patient who has or may have a neurological disorder.

-Common clinical indications for neuroimaging include head trauma, stroke like symptoms eg: sudden weakness/numbness in one half of body, difficulty talking or walking; seizures, sudden onset severe headache, sudden change in level of consciousness for unclear reasons.
+Common clinical indications for neuroimaging include head trauma, stroke like symptoms e.g.: sudden weakness/numbness in one half of body, difficulty talking or walking; seizures, sudden onset severe headache, sudden change in level of consciousness for unclear reasons.

 Another indication for neuroradiology is CT-, MRI- and PET-guided stereotactic surgery or radiosurgery for treatment of intracranial tumors, arteriovenous malformations and other surgically treatable conditions.

 One of the more common neurological problems which a person may experience is simple syncope.
 In cases of simple syncope in which the patient's history does not suggest other neurological symptoms, the diagnosis includes a neurological examination but routine neurological imaging is not indicated because the likelihood of finding a cause in the central nervous system is extremely low and the patient is unlikely to benefit from the procedure.

 Neuroradiology is not indicated for patients with stable headaches which are diagnosed as migraine.
 Studies indicate that presence of migraine does not increase a patient's risk for intracranial disease.
 A diagnosis of migraine which notes the absence of other problems, such as papilledema, would not indicate a need for radiological investigations.
 In the course of conducting a careful diagnosis, the physician should consider whether the headache has a cause other than the migraine and might require radiological investigations.